Using a table visualization

 Changing the appearance of alternating rows

-The alternating row style is applied to the cells displayed to the right of any row headers when the Row Header Layout property is set to Columns, but general cell styles including the alternating row style are also applied to row headers when this property is set to Indented instead.
+The alternating row style is applied to the cells displayed to the right of any row headers when the Row Header Layout is set to Columns.

 5.6.5.
 Cell note style

-When you add a note (annotation) on a table cell, the note appears as a small, red triangle in the top right corner of the cell.
-Hover over this triangle indicator in View mode to see the details of the note.
+When you add a note (annotation) on a table cell, the note is indicated as a small, red triangle in the top right corner of the cell.
+Hover over this triangle indicator in view mode to see the details of the note.

 Hover over a cell note to see its details